ganast/Unity-AssetBundleMadness/README.md

 ## Publishing asset bundles

-You can publish build asset bundles along with additional metadata to a remote destination via SSH.
+You can publish built asset bundles along with additional metadata to a remote destination via SSH.

 ![](doc/publish.jpg)